AdobeDocs/commerce-operations.en/help/release/beta.md

 ## Naming convention and schedule

 Adobe will release beta patches twice a year.
-The first beta patch is usually released a year prior to the GA release date.
+The first beta patch is typically released three months after general availability of a new core application patch release.

 Beta release packages have a `-betaX` suffix.
 For example, the Adobe Commerce 2.4.7 beta release packages use the following naming convention:

 -  `2.4.7-beta1`
 -  `2.4.7-beta2`